FacelessVoid/test-repo/README.md

 test-repo
 =========

-Just to get setup with the Github hands-on with DataScientistToolkit
+DataScientistToolkit Course was done using Git
+This is just a dummy project which deals with the Hands-on session with GitHub.